j-2k/Voxxer3D/README.md

 # My Platform, Versioning, & Dev environment
 I will list what I used, just incase for anyone wondering what I used/platform choice to make this project.
 - Mac (Sonoma 14) & Windows 10
-- Visual Studio Code / Cursor
+- Visual Studio Code / Cursor (Only tried out Cursor for the free trial to test out the IDE it's pretty nice ngl, went back to VSC though)
 - npm version ```npm -v```  10.8.2
 - node version ```node -v``` v20.17.0
 - nvm version ```nvm -v``` 0.39.0